Relaunching Commonhold: What's the latest and what's next?

 These issues were the subject of a substantial report undertaken by the Law Commission, "Reinvigorating commonhold: the alternative to leasehold ownership" published on 21 July 2020 and containing 121 recommendations which aim to make commonhold not just a workable alternative to residential leasehold ownership, but the preferred alternative.

-Sarah Walker has been extensively involved in advising clients on the implications of relaunching Commonhold, and as part of this work she has liaised with Government as it prepares for the launch of its planned 2025 White Paper.
+Sarah Walker has been extensively involved in advising clients and the real estate industry on the implications of relaunching Commonhold, and as part of this work she has liaised with Government as it prepares for the launch of its new Bill.

-Travers Smith has developed a knowhow-based project to assist housebuilders as well as developers, investors and operators of real estate operational businesses to understand what this fundamental change in the real estate landscape might mean for them.
+Travers Smith can assist housebuilders, real estate developers, investors and operators of real estate operational businesses to understand what the fundamental change to Leasehold will mean for the real estate landscape for them.

 Infrastructure Spotlight – Summer 2024